Aurangabad

-Paithan, the imperial capital of the Satavahana dynasty (1st century BCE–2nd century CE), as well as Dēvagirī, the capital of the Yadava dynasty (9th century CE–14th century CE), are located within the limits of modern Aurangabad.
+Paithan, the imperial capital of the Satavahana dynasty (1st century BCE–2nd century CE), as well as Dēvagirī, the capital of the Yadava dynasty (9th century CE–14th century CE), were located within the boundaries of modern Aurangabad.
 In 1308, the region was annexed by the Delhi Sultanate during the rule of Sultan Alauddin Khalji.
-In 1327, the capital of the Delhi Sultanate was shifted from Delhi to Daulatabad (in present-day Aurangabad) during the rule of Sultan Muhammad bin Tughluq, who ordered a mass migration of Delhi's population to Daulatabad.
-However, Muhammad bin Tughluq reversed his decision in 1334 and the capital was shifted back to Delhi.
+In 1327, the capital of the Delhi Sultanate was shifted from Delhi to Daulatabad (in present-day Aurangabad) during the rule of Sultan Muhammad bin Tughluq, who ordered the mass relocation of Delhi's population to Daulatabad.
+However, Muhammad bin Tughluq reversed his decision in 1334, and the capital was shifted back to Delhi.
 In 1499, Daulatabad became a part of the Ahmadnagar Sultanate.
-In 1610, a new city named Khaḍkī was established at the location of modern Aurangabad to serve as the capital of the Ahmadnagar Sultanate by the Ethiopian military leader Malik Ambar, who was brought to India as a slave but rose to become a popular Prime Minister of the Ahmadnagar Sultanate.
+In 1610, a new city named Khaḍkī was established at the location of modern Aurangabad to serve as the capital of the Ahmadnagar Sultanate by the Ethiopian military leader Malik Ambar, who was brought to India as a slave but rose to become a popular prime minister of the Ahmadnagar Sultanate.
 Malik Ambar was succeeded by his son Fateh Khan, who changed the name of the city to Fatehnagar.
 In 1636, Aurangzeb, who was then the Mughal viceroy of the Deccan region, annexed the city into the Mughal Empire.
-In 1653, Aurangzeb renamed the city as "Aurangabad" and made it the capital of the Deccan region of the Mughal Empire.
-In 1724, the Mughal governor of the Deccan, Nizam Asaf Jah I, seceded from the Mughal Empire and founded his own Asaf Jahi dynasty.
-The dynasty established the State of Hyderabad with their capital initially at Aurangabad, until they transferred their capital to the city of Hyderabad in 1763.
-Hyderabad State became a princely state during the British Raj, and remained so for 150 years (1798–1948).
+In 1653, Aurangzeb renamed the city as Aurangabad and made it the capital of the Deccan region.
+In 1724, the Mughal governor of the Deccan, Nizam Asaf Jah I, seceded from the Mughal Empire and founded his own dynasty.
+The dynasty established the State of Hyderabad, with their capital initially at Aurangabad, until they transferred it to the city of Hyderabad in 1763.
+Hyderabad State became a princely state during the British Raj and remained so for 150 years (1798–1948).
 Until 1956, Aurangabad remained part of Hyderabad State.
-In 1960, Aurangabad and the larger Marathi-speaking Marathwada region became a part of the state of Maharashtra.
+In 1960, Aurangabad and the larger Marathi-speaking Marathwada region became part of the state of Maharashtra.